jkirangw/EpiNemaPipe/README.md

 ## For Installation

-EpigeneNemaPipe pipeline is written in Nextflow and runs on Linux and Mac OSX systems.
+EpiNemaPipe pipeline is written in Nextflow and runs on Linux and Mac OSX systems.

 - **Find a detailed documentation**: [https://epinemapipe.readthedocs.io/en/latest/index.html](https://epinemapipe.readthedocs.io/en/latest/index.html)
 ## Dependencies

-In order to run EpigeneNemaPipe, you need to have the following programs installed:
+In order to run EpiNemaPipe, you need to have the following programs installed:

 - **Java v8+** for Nextflow
 - **Nextflow** for workflow management, specifically DSL2 support
 - **Conda** for installation of workflow tools

-## Install EpigeneNemaPipe
+## Install EpiNemaPipe

-After installing all the above dependencies, EpigeneNemaPipe will automatically install the software needed for the process using Conda when running the pipeline.
+After installing all the above dependencies, EpiNemaPipe will automatically install the software needed for the process using Conda when running the pipeline.

 ## Quick guide on how to install most tools